ryantd42/NY-Legislative-Git/2023/S6467A-2023/bill.md

   ___________

- Introduced  by  Sen. SKOUFIS -- read twice and ordered printed, and when printed to be committed to the Committee on Health
+ Introduced  by  Sen. SKOUFIS -- read twice and ordered printed, and when printed to be committed  to  the  Committee  on  Health  --  committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

  AN  ACT  to  amend the public health law, in relation to the minimum age for lifeguards

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Section 225 of the public health law is amended by adding a new subdivision 5-d to read as follows:
   5-D. THE STATE SANITARY CODE SHALL:
-  (A) REQUIRE ALL SWIMMING POOLS, BATHING BEACHES, AND CHILDREN'S  CAMPS TO EMPLOY QUALIFIED LIFEGUARDS THAT MEET THE FOLLOWING QUALIFICATIONS:
+  (A)  REQUIRE  THAT  ALL  LIFEGUARDS  EMPLOYED AT CHILDREN'S OVERNIGHT, SUMMER DAY, AND TRAVELLING SUMMER DAY CAMPS AS DEFINED IN SECTION  THIR- TEEN  HUNDRED  NINETY-TWO OF THIS CHAPTER, MEET THE FOLLOWING QUALIFICA-
+ TIONS:
   (I) BE AT LEAST SEVENTEEN YEARS OF AGE, EXCEPT:
-  (A)  A  MAXIMUM OF FIFTY PERCENT OF THE REQUIRED TOTAL NUMBER OF LIFE- GUARDS ON DUTY MAY BE AT LEAST FIFTEEN YEARS OF AGE  PROVIDED  THEY  ARE UNDER THE DIRECT SUPERVISION OF AN AQUATIC SUPERVISORY STAFF, SUPERVISO- RY  LIFEGUARD,  OR  CAMP  AQUATICS DIRECTOR AS REQUIRED BY PARTS SIX AND SEVEN OF THE STATE SANITARY CODE; AND
+  (A) A MAXIMUM OF FIFTY PERCENT OF THE REQUIRED TOTAL NUMBER  OF  LIFE- GUARDS  ON  DUTY  MAY BE AT LEAST FIFTEEN YEARS OF AGE PROVIDED THEY ARE UNDER THE SUPERVISION OF A CAMP AQUATICS DIRECTOR AS  REQUIRED  BY  PART SEVEN OF THE STATE SANITARY CODE; AND
   (B) LIFEGUARDS REQUIRED FOR WILDERNESS SWIMMING MUST BE AT LEAST EIGH- TEEN YEARS OF AGE; AND
-  (II) MEET LIFEGUARDING, FIRST AID AND CPR  CERTIFICATION  REQUIREMENTS AS REQUIRED IN PARTS SIX AND SEVEN OF THE STATE SANITARY CODE; AND (B)  REQUIRE  ALL QUALIFIED LIFEGUARDS WHILE ON DUTY AT THE WATERFRONT TO NOT BE ENGAGED IN DUTIES OR ACTIVITIES WHICH DISTRACT THEM  FROM  THE DIRECT SUPERVISION OF THE WATERFRONT.
+  (II)  MEET  LIFEGUARDING, FIRST AID AND CPR CERTIFICATION REQUIREMENTS FOR MINIMUM LIFEGUARD SUPERVISION LEVELS AS REQUIRED IN  PARTS  SIX  AND SEVEN OF THE STATE SANITARY CODE; AND
+  (B)  REQUIRE  ALL QUALIFIED LIFEGUARDS WHILE ON DUTY AT THE WATERFRONT TO NOT BE ENGAGED IN DUTIES OR ACTIVITIES WHICH DISTRACT THEM  FROM  THE DIRECT SUPERVISION OF THE WATERFRONT.
   §  2.
-This  act  shall take effect on the ninetieth day it shall have become a law.
+This  act shall take effect on the ninetieth day after it shall have become a law.
 Effective immediately, the addition, amendment and/or repeal of any rule or regulation necessary  for  the  implementation  of this  act  on its effective date are authorized to be made and completed on or before such effective date.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD10068-01-3
+  LBD10068-02-3